ViniciusHenning/projects/README.md

-# projects
+# Projects
-This repo has some projects related to data-science and some simple simulations
+This repo has some data science projects